ValveSoftware/steam-runtime/doc/goals.md

 Running native Linux games in a "pure" soldier container is not currently possible, but would be a good improvement.

-Steam Runtime version 3, 'sniper', is likely to be based on Debian 11 'bullseye', released in 2021, and otherwise work in exactly the same way as soldier.
+Steam Runtime version 3, 'sniper', is based on Debian 11 'bullseye', released in 2021.
+It is otherwise similar to soldier.

+Similarly, Steam Runtime version 4, 'medic', is likely to be based on Debian 12 'bookworm', which is expected to be released in 2023.

 #### New glibc